MischaU8/yumyum/unsorted/ribbed-hose_u9Px8ZGqKyQ.md

 Uploaded: 2023-04-27

-yum yum Floyd here with a quick tip for creating a ribbed hose in plasticity start with a sphere and a curve scale the sphere into a squashed lentil shape then press F on the keyboard and type
+yum yum Floyd here with a quick tip for creating a ribbed hose in Plasticity start with a sphere and a curve scale the sphere into a squashed lentil shape then press F on the keyboard and type